 My Nodule: A constant reminder.

 August 2017, I went to the OB/GYN to follow up for on a “mass” found on my ovary as well as receive my annual checkup.
-After the violation of my Of Vee-jay jay.
+After the violation of my Vee-jay jay.
 The doctor asked, “Have you had a mammogram this year?”
 I answered, “No”…she quickly scheduled a test, as I headed to the “clip nip” machine (mammography or mastography), nervousness set-in while I under bra my girls.
 I took a moment to pray; “God, please let everything be good”.
 The test took about 15 minutes; done without an ultrasound.
 A few days later, I received a call back to have an additional mammogram accompanied by an ultrasound as well as a physician consultation.
-I was like; “Omg, this is it…this time” because I have been getting mammograms for 28 years…waiting for results get harder and harder as the years pass!
+I was like; “Omg, this is it…this time”.
+I have been getting mammograms for 28 years…every year it becomes harder and harder to stay positive!

 Ok, let me explain.
-I have had a consist reminder of Breast Cancer that didn’t derive from television commercials or pink ribbons and shirts worn during October.
+I have a consist reminder of Breast Cancer, which doesn’t derive from television commercials or pink ribbons and shirts worn during October.
 It came from a nodule found in my Left Breast when I was 16 years old.

-Throughout this journey with “My Nodule”, I have encountered patients, co-workers, and church member with the disease.
-I become a wiser and more mature woman, equipped with the knowledge of Breast Cancer.
+Throughout this journey with “My Nodule”, I have encountered patients, co-workers, and church member with the disease (some battled and won; others lost), and I have became a wiser and more mature- equipped with more knowledge of Breast Cancer.
 Even knowing what I know now, I chose to be that teen –praying for the best result and going on with my life as usual -knowing that what God has for me is for me.

 To be continued….